tensorflow/models/tutorials/image/cifar10_estimator/README.md

 http://www.cs.toronto.edu/~kriz/cifar.html

-Code in this directory focus on how to use TensorFlow Estimator to train and evaluate CIFAR-10 ResetNet model, on a single host with one CPU and potentially multiple GPUs.
+Code in this directory focuses on how to use TensorFlow Estimators to train and evaluate a CIFAR-10 ResNet model on a single host with one CPU and potentially multiple GPUs.

 <b>Prerequisite:</b>

-1. Install TensorFlow with GPU support  with a version more recent than 1.2.1.
+1. Install TensorFlow version 1.2.1 or later with GPU support.

 2. Download the CIFAR-10 dataset.